autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ### data.label.numerical_label_preprocessing
 How to process the numerical labels in regression tasks.

-- `"standardscaler"`: standardize numerical labels by removing the mean and scaling to unit variance.
+- `"standardscaler"`: standardizes numerical labels by removing the mean and scaling to unit variance.
-- `"minmaxscaler"`: transform numerical labels by scaling each feature to range (0, 1).
+- `"minmaxscaler"`: transforms numerical labels by scaling each feature to range (0, 1).

 ```
 # default used by AutoMM